vippsas/vipps-invoice-api/vipps-invoice-api.md

 Invoice documents may be additional invoice documentation, such as commercial invoices and attachments.

-The IPP should retrieve the *actual* document download URL on demand on behalf of its user.
+The IPP should retrieve the *actual* document download URL on-demand on behalf of its user.
 This is typically initiated when the user clicks on a download link in a UI.
 The user's request should first be made to a backend system that in turn makes the authenticated request to this API to retrieve